 - Illustrated books, including graphic novels, provided they are accompanied by a substantial quantity of text.

-- Books that are not eligible for entry include:
+- Books not eligible for the Prize are:

 - academic textbooks